pbprasad99/algorithmic_pareto/iterative/1_array_partitioning/1_two_way_partition/1_Hoare/README.md

 Given an array of integers, rearrange the elements such that the left part contains elements less than or equal to a pivot value and the right part contains values greater than the pivot value.

-# Deriving the algorithm - Hoare partition with strict condition
+# The algorithm - Hoare partition with strict condition

 Consider this example array and a pivot value of 4   :